 Infants need adequate sleep, toddlers need healthy diets, and your children should learn how to be respectful of those around them.
 However, controlling every situation isn’t the way to achieve those things.

-There are certain non-negotiables, such as safety concerns – for example, children must wear seatbelts, and can’t be allowed to live on soft drink and gummy worms.
-However, with overall collaboration, by choosing your battles, and setting consistent expectations and consequences, you can guide your children to become productive adults.
+There are certain non-negotiables, such as safety concerns – for example, children must wear seatbelts, and can’t be allowed to live on soft drinks and gummy worms.
+However, with overall collaboration, by choosing your battles and setting consistent expectations and consequences, you can guide your children to become productive adults.

 Children need guidance, but they also need to learn how to solve problems and make safe decisions.
 A fully controlled environment doesn’t allow them space for learning.

-The quick guide to normal behaviour, linked above, helps to show how to support and teach your children at different stages.
+The ‘Quick Guide To Normal Behaviour’, linked in #1 above, helps to show how to support and teach your children at different stages.

 You might also find these articles helpful, as you work out a healthy balance in your parenting: